sunhongfu/deepMRI/BFRnet/Readme.md

-## For quick demo/evaluation of our network
+## For quick demo/evaluation of BFRnet
 Please directly run the '**BFRnet_demo.m**' script provided in '**eval**' folder.
 We have provided a human brain COSMOS and its tocal field map in this folder.
 The pre-trained BFRnet will be uploaded soon. **16G** of RAM recommended.

 ## Training dataset generation